Neighbor to Neighbor: TCU Edition

 - Participate in neighborhood association-sponsored events.

-- Notify your neighbors if and when you intend to host a party.
+- When you intend to host a party, notify your neighbors.